matteo005/Happiness_Project/README.md

 ## Questions:
 1. Does higher GDP (Gross Domestic Product) correlate to higher happiness index in countries?
 In order to answer this question following questions were asked and followed up accordingly.
-    1.a) How to find out the relationships?
-(Develop hypothesis and test it using some statistical tests) 1.b) Is there even relationship exist between these two variables? (do some tests against hypothesis) 1.c) How to tackle problem and what approach should be taken?
-(Explore with data, do calculation with associated visualization to answer questions based on data.
-Finally, show the result of such a relation relation exist or not exist between GDP and Happiness index)
+    1.a) How to find out the relationships between two variables?
+(Develop hypothesis and investigate) 1.b) Is there even relationship exist between these two variables? (do statistical test against hypothesis) 1.c) How to tackle the problem and what approach should be taken so solve the problem at hand?
+(Explore with data, do calculation with associated visualization to answer the question based on data.
+Finally, show the result of such a relation exist or not exist between GDP and Happiness index)
 ## Data:
 1. Collected data from:
 Kaggle's World Happiness Report 2015-2021 - [Kaggle](https://www.kaggle.com/mathurinache/world-happiness-report-20152021)